alexdcodes/alexdcodes/README.md

 To do list:

-- Will provide contact IM Message Details shortly,
 - run this by ChatGPT for a spell check.
 - make a dedicated read me for my cat since he does not like windows/winblows ME +
 - clean up /home like everyday
 - travel someday on a vacation, only have once
--   defcon would be cool :)

 ..
 ![baybi](https://github.com/alexdcodes/alexdcodes/assets/23444429/9c65dd66-72c7-4bc0-a7f9-19a5aa27370c)